kosli-dev/cli/docs.kosli.com/content/getting_started/part_9_querying.md

 ## Get a snapshot

-To have a look at what is or was running in a given snapshot use `kosli environment get` command.
+To have a look at what is or was running in a given snapshot use `kosli get snapshot` command.
 You can use just the environment name as the argument, which will give you the latest snapshot, add `#` and snapshot number, to get a specific one, or `~n` where *n* is a number, to get *n-th* snapshot behind a current one:

 ```
 $ kosli get snapshot aws-beta
-COMMIT   ARTIFACT                                                                              PIPELINE  RUNNING_SINCE  REPLICAS
+COMMIT   ARTIFACT                                                                              FLOW      RUNNING_SINCE  REPLICAS
 d90a3e4  Name: 244531986313.dkr.ecr.eu-central-1.amazonaws.com/dashboard:d90a3e4               N/A       11 days ago    1
          Fingerprint: dd5308fdcda117c1ff3963e192a069ae390c2fe9e10e8abfa2430224265efe98